-The barges had two masts with four sails, which were usually rusty red in colour because of the red ochre and cod oil which was used to keep them waterproof.
-The masts were taken down when the barges had to travel under low bridges.
+The barges had two masts with four sails, which were often rusty red in colour because of the red ochre and cod oil which was used to keep them waterproof.
+The masts (18m high for the main mast) were taken down when inland, so that the barges could be towed by horse, and sometimes local boys, under the low bridges on the way to Camberwell and Peckham.
 In later years some barges were also fitted with engines.
-In good conditions, sailing barges could attain speeds over 12 knots (13 miles an hour).
+In good conditions, sailing barges could reach speeds over 12 knots (13 miles an hour).

-Cargoes varied enormously: bricks, mud, hay, bibles, lemonade, ice, sand, coal and rubbish, for example.
+Cargoes varied enormously: bricks, mud, hay, bibles, lemonade, ice, sand, coal and refuse, for example.
 A two-person crew was enough for most voyages, though they would have to work very hard.

-The barges’ heyday came around 1900 when over 2000 were registered, but by 1970 they had disappeared from the river and canal.
+The barges’ heyday came around 1900 when over 2000 were registered, but by 1970 they had all but disappeared from the river and canal.